python-pillow/Pillow/docs/reference/Image.rst

 .. py:attribute:: Image.is_animated
     :type: bool

-    This attribute is ``True`` if the Image is animated, ``False`` otherwise.
+    ``True`` if this image has more than one frame, or ``False`` otherwise.
-    Typically defined as ``Image.n_frames > 1``.

-    This attribute is only defined by Image plugins that support animated Images.
+    This attribute is only defined by image plugins that support animated images.
     Plugins may leave this attribute undefined if they don't support loading animated images, even if the given format supports animated images.

-Use ``hasattr(image, "is_animated")`` to check whether the implementation supports animated images, or ``getattr(image, "is_animated", False)`` to check whether an image has been loaded with animation support.
+    To check whether an image is animated regardless of its format, use ``getattr(image, "is_animated", False)``.

     .. seealso:: :attr:`~Image.n_frames`, :func:`~Image.seek` and :func:`~Image.tell`